The 8 Best Beaches in St. Augustine, Florida

 RELATED: Must-Do Side Trips from Jacksonville, FL

-Strap on your hiking shoes and bring your swimsuit in your bag for more activities after checkout out the fort.
+Strap on your hiking shoes and bring your swimsuit in your bag for more activities after checking out the fort.
 Hike the nature trail for a close-up look at the wildlife and the diversity of the landscape.

 For swimming, hike down the marsh trail.
 At the end of journey, you can go for a dip in the refreshing water or try kayaking.
 Bird viewing is also popular along the trail.